AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 ## Results

+**Summary of feature selection**: From the correlation matrix of data, it was observed that the variables 'Self_distraction', 'Active_coping', 'Emotional_support', 'UIS', 'Behavioral_disengagement', 'Positive_reframing', 'Planning', 'Acceptance' have substantial correlation with "resilience".

-**Summary of feature selection**: The main features that were particularly important in influencing resilience are: *Active_coping, Planning , Emotional_support, Positive_reframing, Acceptance, Behavioral_disengagement, Humor* and *Self_blame*.
+To sum up, the main features that were particularly important in influencing resilience are: *Active_coping, Planning , Emotional_support, Positive_reframing, Acceptance, Behavioral_disengagement, Humor* and *Self_blame*.

 **K-means clustering**: Firstly, by using the Elbow method, three clusters were chosen.